Softpanorama

 I also do not consider Perl to be a Unix bound, even in a philosophical sense (we will discuss this in Chapter 1 in more detail).
 Actually Perl is a very portable language and this is an important advantage.

-Both system administrators and Internet Security Analysts often poorly understand systems that they need to protect.
-That means that one of the major task in improving security is to increase the level of the comprehension of the system that we need to protect.
-Perl is a great source of tools that can improve your understanding of the system.
+Perl is a great source of tools that can improve your understanding of Unix.
 Moreover you can adapt these tools to your particular situation, making them much more useful.
 Here Perl really shines.
-Although it's not connected with this book, I also highly recommend to use Orthodox File Managers, also called Norton Commander-style file managers and Xedit-style folding editors (that I call Eastern Orthodox editors -- EOE).
-These underappreciated tools have important advantages over alternatives.
+Although it's not connected with this book, I also highly recommend to use Orthodox File Managers, also called Norton Commander-style file managers and XEDIT-style folding editors (which I call Eastern Orthodox editors -- EOE).
+These underappreciated tools have important advantages over alternatives and can be productively used with Perl.

 Intended Audience

-This book was written for a one semester course at the universities and as an introductory textbook for self-study.
-The volume of material should be enough for 16 lectures course and less important from my point parts are just mentioned or not covered at all.
-I cannot and will not compete with publishing houses that produce rather comprehensive volumes under the disguise of a beginner course (like Beginning Perl from Wrox ;-).
+Less important for beginners parts of the language are omitted and that his an important difference with rather comprehensive volumes published under the disguise of a beginner course (like Beginning Perl from Wrox ;-).
 Again this is just skeptical introduction to the language suitable for one semester course nothing more nothing less.
 Commercial five days courses covers approximately the same amount of material.

 The author is not a native English speaker and for him grammar errors are completely natural in every way ;-).
 Those, who think that it might distract him/her, do not need to read any further.
 The book is not free from typos either and readers with low tolerance for typos would do better by finding another book.
 If you can forgive me these two weaknesses, you probably can benefit from the book.

-I concentrated on how to use the language and what pitfalls a novice should avoid.
-In this sense, the book is very different from O'Reilly Perl books.
-To a certain extent it is the complete opposite of the typical "O'Reilly Perl books" approach to the language.
+I concentrated on how to use the language in Unix environment and what pitfalls a novice should avoid.
+In this sense, the book is very different from the typical "O'Reilly Perl books" approach to the language.
 It does not consider Perl the best thing since sliced bread.
 I believe that other scripting languages can be better in some respects than Perl: TCL is definitely better if you are writing a program that needs an imbedded scripting language, PHP as server-side HTML imbedded language, etc. But you have only one head and sometimes it make sense to use Perl in areas that are not optimal for this particular language.
 Sometimes I also discuss compromises adopted during its design and possible other solutions in lexic and syntax.
 I assume that the reader knows something about programming, and that the reader understands fundamental concepts of how programs work. so while this is an introduction to Perl it is not an introduction to programming.
-I assume that the reader knows at least one traditional compiled language like C, Pascal, C++, etc. Programming experience in a high-level language is nessesary for the understanding of the content outside the first chapter and neither this nor Perl in general should be used an introduction to programming.
+I assume that the reader knows at least one traditional compiled language like C, Pascal, C++, etc. Programming experience in a high-level language is necessary for the understanding of the content outside the first chapter and neither this nor Perl in general should be used an introduction to programming.

 How This Book is Organized

 This book uses a two-stage approach to the language.
+Perl 5.10 is used.
 Chapter 2 provides a brief overview of key concepts, and later chapters expand from the material presented in Chapter 2.
 This book also acknowledges the existence of other books on Perl and the fact that some of them are even better than this limited effort.

 You should not rely on this book alone.
 Generally you can do better by using it along with other books that may explain some parts of the language in more clear or suitable for your background way.
 As a minimum you should also read and use documentation provided with Perl distribution.